Spphire/RM-labeling-tool/README.md

 (**Tips:** Turn off "Asking before downloading" in your browser settings and set the default download path *so that* You don't need to manually confirm the download every time you photo)

-You will get 3 files, one is .jpg which is raw picture, one is .txt which includes label information, one is .png which visualizes the label information to check if there's something wrong.
+You will get 3 files, one is .jpg which is raw picture, one is .json which includes label information, one is .png which visualizes the label information to check if there's something wrong.

 **explanation of label information:**